 The gateway

-We recommend against running your gateway in a environment (such as AWS Lambda), because schema increases Apollo Server's startup time.
+We recommend against running your gateway in a serverless environment (such as AWS Lambda), because schema composition increases Apollo Server's startup time.
 If you do run your gateway in a serverless environment, set your function's timeout to at least 10 seconds to prevent unexpected errors.

 Setup